-Now, we are in the following situation. $C$ and $D$ lead to integral that are unbounded, but they could cancel out.
+Now, we are in the following situation. $C$ and $D$ lead to unbounded integrals, but they could cancel out.
 In fact, we have that

 so they actually cancel out.
-However, here the weight function $\frac{1}{\sqrt{|x-y|}}$ is added, so we expect it to break the balance between the two term.
-We have chosen $y$ so that the weight is big when the function are the most different, which is when $z$ is close to $0$.
+However, here the weight function $\frac{1}{\sqrt{|x-y|}}$ is added, so we expect it to break the balance between the two terms.
+We have chosen $y$ so that the weight is big when the functions are the most different, which is when $z$ is close to $0$.
 We define $C_y = \frac{1}{\sqrt{|x-y|}} C$ and $D_y = \frac{1}{\sqrt{|x-y|}} D$.
-We will now try to find an upperbound for $C_y$ and a lower bound (in norm) for $D_y$.
+We will now try to find an upper bound for $C_y$ and a lower bound (in norm) for $D_y$.